bhuga/quantity/README.md

 This proc has been broken down into a single division; it no longer references any units, dimensions, or quantities.
 It's hard to be faster in pure ruby.

+### On precision and speed

+By default, whatever Numeric you are using will be the stored value for the quantity.

+    5.meters
+    Rational(5).meters
+    5.0.meters

+This value will be held.
+However, divisions are required for conversions, and the default is to force values into floats.

+If accuracy is required, just require 'rational'.
+If Rational is defined, you'll get rationals instead of divided floats everywhere.
+In tests, this is an order of magnitude slower.

 ## 'Why' and previous work
 This is by no means the first unit conversion/quantity library for Ruby, but